brynnmcgovern/Solitaire/README.md

 tt (first table column #) (second table column #) - Move a card from one table column to another.

-h - Display valid commands.
+l - Display valid commands.

 q - Quit the game.